jordanlambino/leagueoflegends-data-analysis/README.md

 ## **Framing a Prediction Problem**
 **Problem Identification:** Predict whether or not a team will obtain the first baron in the match.
+Obtaining the baron is basically a temporary power boost for a team, and it is one of the most important side objectives in the game.

 **Problem Type:** Binary Classification
 - First baron can be True (1) or False (0).

 **Response Variable:** "firstbaron"
-- I chose this variable since it is a clear indication of whether or not the team obtained the first baron. **metric**.
+- I chose this variable since it is a clear indication of whether or not the team obtained the first baron.

+**Metric:** Accuracy
+- I used the accuracy metric to evaluate my model performance.
+Since I analyzed a classification problem, I thought that accuracy was the most intuitive and interpretable metric for readers.

-***Notes:*** Since the first baron appears at 20 minutes, I selected features which are almost certain before the 20 minute mark.
+***Notes on Assumptions:*** Since the first baron appears at 20 minutes, I selected features which are almost certain before the 20 minute mark.
+As stated later in the Final Model section, I used features such as 'firsttower' and 'firstdragon', which are not restricted to occur before 20 minutes.
+However, it is extremely rare for professional teams to obtain the first baron before 'firsttower' or 'firstdragon' occur, simply due to the nature of the game.